 Read other reviews here on Amazon

-Designed for professionals but also loved for home use, The Super Taper II from Wahl Professional is the real deal.
+Designed for professionals, but also loved for home use, The Super Taper II from Wahl is the real deal.
 It cuts quickly and precisely through all types of hair, including thick and curly Afro-textured hair.
-You can use it for fades, blends, touch-up work, or a complete shave.
+You can use it for fade cuts, blends, touch-up work, or a complete shave.

-It includes the clipper, eight cutting guides, oil, a cleaning brush, instructions, and a safety guard.
-The guides range in size from 1/8 to 1”.
-They’re color-coded for easy identification.
+It includes the clipper, eight hair cutting guides, blade oil, a cleaning brush, instructions, and a safety blade guard.
+The guides range in size from ⅛” to 1”, and they’re color-coded for easy identification.

-It has a v5000 motor that’s much faster than a traditional electromagnetic clipper.
-It’s a corded unit that operates at 120 volts/60 hertz.
-The tough, chemical-resistant cord is eight-feet long.
+Its v5000 motor is much faster than a traditional electromagnetic clipper.
+It’s a corded unit that operates at 120 volts/60 hertz, and the tough, chemical-resistant power cord is eight feet long.

 On the downside, it’s heavy and can get loud at times.
-Holding it at awkward angles, such as behind your head, might get difficult when cutting your hair due to the unit’s weight.
+Additionally, holding it at awkward angles, such as behind your head, might get difficult when cutting your hair due to the unit’s weight.

 - Fast and powerful v5000 electromagnetic motor